HL7/fhir-pdmp/input/pagecontent/index.md

 The guide is organized into the following sections:

 - [Use Case Details](use-case.html) defines the PDMP use case, participants and guidance.
-- [Mappings to Related Standards](mappings.html) describes how FHIR content relates to other standards use in the larger PDMP ecosystem.
+- [Message Processing](message-processing.html) details PDMP message submission and response processing.
 - [Security](security.html) provides information for implementers related to security and privacy.
 - [Deployment Architecture](deployment.html) provides guidance on system deployment options.
 - [Conformance Expectations](conformance.html) defines use of Must Support elements and also describes conventions for situations where information is not available.
-- [FHIR Medication Resource Background](fhir-medication-background.html) refers to related medication concepts and guidance in FHIR.
 - [Applicable US Core Profiles](us-core-profiles.html) defines expectations for the use of US Core profiles in the guide's searches.
 - [Profiles, Terminology and Examples](artifacts.html) lists the FHIR profiles and other artifacts defined in this IG.
 - [Capability Statements](capability-statements.html) defines sets of guide functionality to be implemented by PDMP Requesters and PDMP Responders.
+- [Mappings to Related Standards](mappings.html) describes how FHIR content relates to other standards use in the larger PDMP ecosystem.

 ### FHIR Basics